 Work placement, internships or practicums

 This unit involves work integrated learning.

-Unforeseen circumstances beyond the unit convenor's control could result in changes in the mode of delivery of lectures, tutorials (where applicable) and assessments.
+Unforeseen circumstances beyond the unit convenor's control could result in changes in the mode of delivery of workshops and/or assessments.
 Students will be advised if this occurs and appropriate alternatives will be arranged.